ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models

 \subsection{Implementation}

 We implemented \name as an embedded domain-specific language (DSL) in Python that supports symbolic manipulation of coinductive structures.
 The backend draws inspiration from prior work on regular coinduction, such as CoCaml~\cite{cocaml}, and makes extensive use of Python metaprogramming.
+We do not use CoCaml directly to ensure compatibility with the rest of our Python implementation.
 Notably, \name defines two key decorators: \begin{itemize} \item \code{@rewrite}: Marks functions that construct coterms by symbolically rewriting recursive calls into a finite system of equations (if the recursion is regular). \item \code{@fixpoint}: Interprets a coterm via Kleene iteration to compute a fixed point over the coterm's input. \end{itemize}

 Additionally, \name incorporates domain-specific simplifications for program spaces.
 For instance, unions over parser states or AST spaces are simplified by removing empty branches---i.e., when \code{nonempty} returns false.
 For parser derivatives, we also implement the compaction optimization described in ~\cite{parsingWithDerivatives} to reduce the size of coterms.